pionxzh/wakaru/README.md

   - [SWC][SWC]
   - [TypeScript][TypeScript]

-See [Unminify Documentation](./packages/unminify/README.md) for the full list of supported rules.
+See [Unminify Documentation](./packages/unminify/README.md) for the full list of supported rules.\
+☝☝☝ I would highly recommend you to check this out.
+It's really cool. ☝☝☝

 ### Unpacker